Echinacea: The Prickly Answer to Boosting Your Immune System

 Echinacea as a Modern Herbal Medicine

 Chemists and pharmacologists have long been fascinated by Echinacea’s antioxidant properties and its apparent ability to help stimulate the immune system.
-It is now most commonly sold as a traditional herbal medicine for lessening the severity of symptoms of colds and flu and reducing the contagious nature of cold viruses.
+It is now most commonly sold as a traditional herbal medicine for lessening the severity of symptoms of colds and flu and is popular as a way of fighting off cold viruses.

-There is an ongoing debate as to what exactly is in Echinacea that makes it effective.
+There is an ongoing debate as to what exactly is in Echinacea that makes it such a popular choice for people worried about catching colds.
 Four classes of bioactive compounds have been identified from Echinacea extracts – alkamides, caffeic acid derivatives, ketones and polysaccharides – and it seems that it is the combination of these substances which deliver its antioxidant and immune-boosting effect.

 In 2007, scientists from the University of Connecticut School of Pharmacy conducted a meta-analysis of 14 studies examining the effects of Echinacea on people’s risk of catching a cold and concluded that it could reduce your chance of catching a cold by around 58% and reduce the duration of colds by 1.4 days.
 For those who caught their cold naturally, rather than being injected with rhinovirus, the report showed that the Echinacea reduced cold incidence by 65 per cent.